Neural Task Synthesis for Visual Programming: Experiments on Real-World Specifications

-\looseness-1\textbf{Evaluation metrics.} We evaluate these techniques w.r.t. five metrics, each corresponding to the synthesis objective introduced in Section~\ref{sec.problemsetup}, numbered O1--O5.
-Additionally, we also report a binary metric of whether $\code^{\text{out}}$ solves $\task^{\text{out}}$ which provide insights into these objectives.
-Even though these objectives are quantitative, it is challenging to fully automate their evaluation because it requires analyzing properties of different possible solution codes of a generated task.
+\textbf{Synthesis quality metrics.} We evaluate techniques w.r.t. different metrics, each corresponding to a synthesis objective introduced in Section~\ref{sec.problemsetup}.
+Even though objectives O1--O4 are quantitative, it is challenging to fully automate their evaluation because it requires analyzing properties of different possible solution codes of a generated task.
 We manually did this evaluation when computing performance for each technique and metric.
-Results are reported as a mean over $10$ specifications $\spec^{\text{in}}$ from Figure~\ref{fig.userstudy.dataset}; for $\AlgoNeurTaskSyn_{\AlgoMiscC:10,\AlgoMiscT:100}$ and $\AlgoBaseTaskSyn_{\AlgoMiscC:10,\AlgoMiscT:100}$, we evaluate over three different seeds as in Section~\ref{sec.experiments} and report averaged results as mean (stderr).
+To capture objective O5, we assess the quality of synthesized tasks using human experts' annotations.
+Each expert independently evaluated all specifications and all techniques.
+Additionally, we report a binary metric of whether $\code^{\text{out}}$ solves $\task^{\text{out}}$ to provide insight into the robustness of the synthesis process.
+Results are reported as a mean over $10$ specifications $\spec^{\text{in}}$ from Figure~\ref{fig.userstudy.dataset}; we evaluate over three seeds and report averaged results as mean (stderr).
+In total, three experts (i.e., one per seed) with experience in visual programming provided annotations for O5.